About Julianna Paradisi, RN, OCN

 Fact: Nurses know a lot about infection control, but this does not automatically make us good housekeepers.
 Besides, nurses already have a job: keeping hospitalized patients safe while assessing their needs and administering their care.

-While Vanderbilt’s decision to lay off its housekeeping […]
+While Vanderbilt’s decision to lay off its housekeeping staff and […]

 Do EHRs Rob Nurses of Voice and Oversimplify Description of Patient Care?